 In addition, in case you lost your Suzuki ignition key, please remember that in most cases, there is no need to change the ignition.

-A: The price for Suzuki key replacement vary depends on the make and model.
-There are mainly two different type Suzuki keys when it comes to replacement key cost:
+A: The price for Suzuki key replacement varies according to the year of manufacture and the model.
+In the main, there are two different types of Suzuki keys when it comes to replacement key cost:

-- Non-transponder chip key – No need to program the key.
+- Non-transponder chip key – there is no need to code the key.

-- Transponder chip keys – Need to program the key.
+- Transponder chip keys – the key needs to be coded.

 Non-transponder replacement key cost –

-Since these no programming is needed, you can call the dealer to cut you a new replacement key and pick it up at your convenience.
+If no coding is needed, you can call the dealer and have him cut you a new replacement key, which you can pick up at your convenience.

-However, in case the ignition was changed before, as may happen with older models, the codes the dealer has on file will not work and therefore the key won’t turn in the ignition.
+However, if the ignition was changed in the past, as may happen with older models, the codes the dealer has on file will not work and so the key won’t turn in the ignition.

-In addition, important to remember that the dealer has only codes for the original ignition and up to certain years on file.
-In case the car is too old, it may be a problem to get a replacement key from the dealer.
+It is also important to remember that the dealer only has codes on file for the original ignition and up to a certain year.
+If the car is too old, it may be difficult to get a replacement key from the dealer.

-Transponder chip / “push to start” / fob / remote replacement key cost:
+Transponder chip / “push to start” / fob / remote Suzuki replacement key cost –

-These types of keys have to be programmed in order to start the car and therefore the car will have to be towed to the dealership which will result in an additional cost.
+Keys of this type have to be coded in order to start the car and therefore the car will have to be towed to the dealership which will result in an additional cost.

 The estimated cost for a transponder key: Usually around $150 for a new key.